doombubbles/card-monkey/README.md

     <img alt="Card Monkey Paragon" width="300" height="300" src="https://github.com/doombubbles/card-monkey/blob/main/Upgrades/GodKingOfSpades-Portrait.png?raw=true"/>
 </p>

+## NOTE: This alpha version of the mod requires BTD6 Mod Helper >v3.0

 This is the Pre-Release of the Card Monkey mod, meant to serve also as an example and template for creating a fully featured (15 upgrades, all crosspaths, custom displays) tower using BTD Mod Helper.